 I am an Associate Professor of Information and Library Science in the School of Informatics, Computing, & Engineering at Indiana University in Bloomington, Indiana.
 My research applies digital and computational methods to the study of literary and historical documents.
-My research interests include: digital and computational literary studies; textual studies and bibliography; text technologies; book history; 19th-Century British literature, poetry, and poetics; and comics and comic books.
+My research interests include: digital and computational literary studies; textual studies and bibliography; text technologies; book history; 19th-Century British literature, poetry, and poetics; and comic books.

 I also serve, since its founding in 2007, as the Technical Editor for Digital Humanities Quarterly (DHQ), the online journal of Allied Digital Humanities Organizations (ADHO).
 And since 2014, I have served as Editor-in-Chief of the Journal of the Text Encoding Initiative (jTEI).

 The Algernon Charles Swinburne Project is a digital collection devoted to the life and work of Victorian poet Algernon Charles Swinburne.

 The Chymistry of Isaac Newton is a digital edition of the alchemical writings of Isaac Newton, of which only a fraction has been previously edited and published.

 The Comic Book Readership Archive (CoBRA) is building a digital archive—of primary source material and related data sets—to document American comic book readership and fandom.